sahhollingsworth/redux-store/README.md

 ![GIF of Application functionality including adding, removing, and increasing quantity of products in car, product details page, logging in, and checkout handoff to Stripe](./images/shop-shop_demo.gif)

-* The app uses a Redux store instead of the Context API
+* The app uses a Redux store instead of the Context API.
-* The app's React front end uses a Redux provider to access the store
+* The React front end uses a Redux provider to access the store.
-* The app determines changes to its global state by passing reducers to a Redux store instead of using the Context API
+* Global state changes are determined by passing reducers to a Redux store instead of using the Context API.
-* The app extracts state data from the store using Redux instead of the Context API
+* State data is extracted from the store using Redux instead of the Context API.
-* The app dispatches actions using Redux instead of the Context API
+* Actions are dispatched using Redux instead of the Context API.

 ## Installation
 Ensure you have Node.js installed locally to install packages to and from the public npm registry.
 Node.js installation documentation.